Dheer15singh/Todo/README.md

 # 🚀 Overview

 A simple Todo App built using HTML, CSS, JavaScript for the frontend and Node.js, Express, MySQL for the backend.
-This app allows users to add, update, reorder, and delete tasks with real-time database integration.
+This app allows users to add, update, reorder position, and delete tasks with real-time database integration.

 # 🛠️ Tech Stack